mendix/docs/content/developerportal/deploy/private-cloud-environments.md

 ### 4.1 Minimal

 In the minimal configuration, all non-production environments are put into a single namespaces.
-This has the benefit of simplicity and is also cost-effective as only one Mendix Operator license is required to cover all test and acceptance environments.
+This has the benefit of simplicity.
 As these are not production environments it is expected that they will not have a large volume of data or users, and that the test data does not require any special security.

 ![Example of minimal configuration of environments where all non-production environments are created in a single namespace](attachments/private-cloud/mx4pc-environments-minimal.png)